Barbara Ruthven

-Barbara Ruthven (died 1625) was a Scottish courtier, favourite of Queen Anne of Denmark, and expelled from court after the death of her brother.
+Barbara Ruthven (died 1625) was a Scottish courtier, favourite of Anne of Denmark, and expelled from court after the death of her brother.

 Barbara Ruthven was a daughter of Dorothea Stewart, Countess of Gowrie and the oldest daughter of Janet Stewart, daughter of John Stewart, 2nd Earl of Atholl, and William Ruthven, 1st Earl of Gowrie and Henry Stewart, 1st Lord Methven.

 Career

 She was a maid of honour to Anne of Denmark with her sister Beatrix.
 Francis Mowbray called Barbara a "dame of honour" to the queen in a letter of 1602.

 Beatrix Ruthven had a prominent role at the christening of Princess Elizabeth in November 1596, for which the queen bought her a gown of figured black velvet with white sleeves and a yellow damask skirt.
 Christene Ruthven, another gentlewoman listed in the queen's household may have been another sister.
 Their sister Elizabeth was married to Robert Gordon of Lochinvar.

 James Hudson noted Barbara having a secret conversation with the Scottish ambassador Robert Crichton, 8th Lord Crichton of Sanquhar in May 1597.
 Beatrix Ruthven was also a significant political figure at court, and was given a present by "McSorley", Sir James MacDonell of Dunluce, in October 1598.

 The Earl of Gowrie and one of his brothers were killed in a struggle with James VI of Scotland on 5 August 1600 at Gowrie House in Perth.
 David Calderwood recorded anecdotes presaging the event.
 Days before, Beatrix Ruthven had laughed at the crooked feet of a Doctor Hereis, and he solemnly took her hand and said that a great disaster was coming her way.
 Two younger Ruthven brothers managed to find safety with their tutor at Berwick-upon-Tweed, where John Carey noted that their two sisters who waited on the queen were sent from court.
 Carey sent the brothers to Durham, and hoped their tutor would take them to Cambridge University.

 The Gowrie sisters were protected by Anne of Denmark even though James wished them to be excluded from his presence, and had ordered them to be 'thrust out' of Falkland Palace.
 On 1 November 1600 their mother, Dorothea Stewart, who was staying at Dirleton Castle, hoped that the king could be persuaded to support her daughters, "quhais estait is verie desolait" and she could not help them herself.
 The French ambassador in London heard that Anne of Denmark kept to her chamber, in a state of undress, and complained of the absence of her servants, the Gowrie sisters.